DaemonForge/Dayz-HeroesAndBandits/HowToCreateCustomImages.md

 If successfull you will see green Text saying Converted Successfully

-## Part 2 Create Mod Folder Stuctures
+## Part 2 Create Mod Folder Structures

 ### Step 1
 Create two Folders with the name of your mod in my example I am calling them HaBCustomImages and second HaBCustomImagesPublished